#113: Descanso Gardens (La Cañada Flintridge)

 In Descanso Gardens’ nomination form for the National Register of Historic Places, the historians at Sapphos Environmental, Inc. break its period of significance into two broad phases: 1937-1952, when the property was developed by Manchester Boddy, and 1966-1969, which covers the construction of the Japanese Garden.

 For context though, let’s start further back.
 For thousands of years, the land that now encompasses Descanso was tended by the Tongva, a Native American tribe dispersed throughout southern California.
 The establishment of the San Gabriel Mission by Spanish missionaries in 1771 initiated a new system under which indigenous people were subjugated, their land divided into massive ranchos.
-Descanso Gardens are built on land that was once part of the 36,000-acre Rancho San Rafael, given to the soldier José María Verdugo by the Spanish governor of California at the time.
-But with Mexico’s independence from Spain, the Mexican-American War and the Gold Rush all happening within a single generation, the first half of the 19th century was a tumultuous one for SoCal and the Verdugo family.
-In 1871, after Verdugo’s descendants foreclosed on the mortgage on their rancho, lawsuits were filed and competing claims were made, the land was partitioned into 31 parcels.
+Descanso Gardens are built on land that was once part of the 5,800-acre Rancho La Cañada, given to the schoolmaster Ygnacio Coronel in 1843 by Manuel Micheltorena, the Mexican governor of California at the time.
+From the beginning, Coronel’s new land was contested territory – the owner of the rancho next door, Julio Verdugo, claimed it was part of his land, Rancho San Rafael.
+Then things got even more complicated after the Mexican-American War, when California became part of the United States.
+Eventually Coronel sold his rancho to a couple attorneys, one of them traded it to Julio Verdugo and his sister for a piece of Rancho San Rafael, and then in the 1870s Rancho La Cañada was sold to Jacob Lanterman and his business partner Adolphus Williams, who subdivided it into parcels…suffice it to say, the second half of the 20th century was a tumultuous time for Rancho La Cañada.

 The Boddy Era